Nikola Komazec

-Nikola Komazec (Serbian Cyrillic: Никола Комазец; born 15 November 1987) is a Serbian professional footballer who plays as a forward for Železničar Inđija.
+Nikola Komazec (Serbian Cyrillic: Никола Комазец; born 15 November 1987) is a Serbian professional footballer who plays as a forward for Sloboda Tuzla.

 Club career

 In July 2014, Komazec signed for Norwegian Tippeligaen side FK Haugesund.
 He moved on loan to Pattaya United in January 2015 for six months.

 In February 2016, he moved to Georgian side FC Dinamo Batumi.

 On 19 July 2016, he moved to Hong Kong Premier League club South China.
 However, after the season, South China decided to voluntarily self-relegate in order to cut costs.
 The club and Komazec agreed to a compensation package to terminate his contract on 9 August 2017.

 On 19 August 2017, Egyptian club Smouha announced that they had signed Komazec.

 On 27 December 2019, Komazec joined Hong Kong Premier League side Kitchee.